acbilson/chaos-content/plants/writing/note-taking-answers-three-questions.md

 </ol>
 {{< /raw >}}

-The note-taking tools one might build are formed by the priorities of each question.
+## Examples

+No single approach will satisfactorily meet all three of these questions, so note-taking tools tend to favor one.
+For example,

-A creative-first note-taking tool favors flexible expression over organization or recall.
+- A creative-first note-taking tool favors flexible expression over organization or recall.
 A blank canvas.

-A knowledge-first note-taking tool favors structured recall over flexibility.
+- A knowledge-first note-taking tool favors structured recall over flexibility.
 A database.

-An understanding-first note-taking tool favors atomicity and relationship over recall or flexibility.
+- An understanding-first note-taking tool favors atomicity and relationship over recall or flexibility.
 A mind map.

+These categories are helpful both in categorizing the plethora of note-taking tools by their intended purpose.
+The questions may also serve as a guide to the right tool for a particular project.